 Why Didn’t My Embryo Stick?
 Can Red Light Therapy Help?

 You've done everything right.
-The embryo is euploid and looking great, you're eating supplements like they are going out of fashion and yet it doesn't stick.
-This is one of the most frustrating and heartbreaking experiences to face, and when it keeps happening, it makes this journey so much more difficult.
+The embryo is euploid and looking great, you're eating supplements like they are going out of fashion and yet this cycle failed… again.
+This is one of the most frustrating and most heartbreaking experiences to face, and when it keeps happening, it makes this journey so much more difficult.
+Maybe you’ve been trying to conceive naturally and you keep seeing those whisper faint lines on the pregnancy test but your period arrives a week late…again…and again.
+There is hope - if you know where to look.

 So why does this happen?
-Why do even the healthiest embryos fail to implant, again and again?
+Why do even the healthiest, most perfect looking embryos fail to implant, again and again?
+Or maybe your cycles are like clockwork and everything seems fine.

 What can you do to stack the odds in your favor of implantation happening as it should?
 Let’s take a look.